 With the help of a divorce attorney, once you and your spouse have reached a satisfactory settlement or agreement, you can proceed with an uncontested divorce.
 Your attorney will file your paperwork with the County Clerk’s office.
 This paperwork may include the settlement agreement as well as plans for continued healthcare coverage.
 All paperwork must include an index number (purchased from the county clerk’s office).

 Once the divorce proceeds, the date is added to the judge’s calendar.
-This requires a lot of paperwork, which must be submitted and notarized.
+This requires a lot of paperwork, which must be submitted and sworn or affirmed.
 Having a skilled uncontested divorce attorney to assist you is important even if the divorce is uncontested.

 Waiting Period for Uncontested Divorce in New York